 Ensure that any pots and containers you use have drainage holes that are not obstructed, so excess water will be able to easily drain out.
 A good potting mix is one that’s made for the African Violet plant:

-African Violet Potting Soil Mix (8 Quarts), Custom Hand Blended Soil Amendment for Indoor Plants
+African Violet Potting Soil Mix (8 Quarts), Custom Hand Blended Soil Additive for Indoor Plants

 Light for the Philodendron Black Cardinal